 Here’s a title page for an Animoto video.
 Isn’t that more fun than just words to begin the video?

-Below is a video created in iMovie that was added to the end of Book Creator to show parents the process students went through to make the book.
+Below is a video created in iMovie that incorporates title pages made in Spark Post.
+This was added to the end of Book Creator to show parents the process students went through to make the book.

 Process in making this video: